DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 three others (Andreas Hagustrup Pedersen, Sam Reinsew and David Howell) explaining that they combined mobile phone with a hand-held camera.
-Casey McKinnon, who aimed to build a career from her videoblog sci-fi show, Galacticast, shot video on a HD digital camera.
+Casey McKinnon, who aimed to build a career from her videoblog sci-fi show, *Galacticast*, shot video on a HD digital camera.
 A small group shot on ‘digital cameras’ (Loiez Deniel, Juan Falla, Jen Proctor, Gromik Nicholas and Raymond M. Kristiansen) and the rest referred to their recording equipment as ‘hand-held’ (Richard BF, Richard Hall, Mary